benshimonz/V1/README.md

 **Note:** If a branch contains only a property tag (without constraints) - it is evaluated as a valid assignment.

-Here are some more examples:
+Here is an example of nested quantifiers:

 _**Q8:** Any person born prior to 1970 and died, or that his father born no later than 1/1/1950_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q008.png)

+Another way to use quantifiers is with a relationship at the right end of the left component, and each branch starts with an entity.
+Here is an example:

 _**Q11:** Any current employee of IBM that, since 2011 or later, knows someone that left Oracle or Microsoft on or after June 2010_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-Quantifiers can also be used for relationships.
-In such cases, each branch may start with:
+**Horizontal quantifier** can be used for a relationship.
+On its top there is a relationship, and on its bottom - each branch may start with either:

 * A green rectangle (relationship's property value constraints / tag)
 * An aggregate condition / an aggregation tag
 * A quantifier